harshatrebound/mcp_browser/README.md

 - Making requests to the server
 - Receiving and displaying notifications

+## Project Structure

+### 1. Core MCP Client
+- **mcpClient.ts**: Implements the core MCP client functionality using the MCP SDK with SSE transport.
+- **useMcpClient.ts**: React hook for using the MCP client in React components.

+### 2. UI Components
+- **ChatMessage.tsx**: For displaying chat messages.
+- **ChatPanel.tsx**: For managing chat interactions.
+- **SettingsDialog.tsx**: For user settings.
+- **ThemeToggle.tsx**: For toggling themes.
+- **theme-provider.tsx**: For providing theme context.
+- **ui**: Contains additional UI components.

+### 3. Main Application
+- **App.tsx**: Main application component that integrates all the UI components.
+- Uses Tailwind CSS for styling.

+## Supported Features
+- Direct connection to MCP servers using SSE.
+- Authentication via Bearer tokens.
+- Viewing server capabilities.
+- Making requests to the server.
+- Receiving and displaying notifications.

 ## Features

 - Direct connection to MCP servers using SSE